happybigmtn/omarchy-arm-fixes/README.md

 # Omarchy ARM Installation Fix

 This repository contains fixes for installing Omarchy on ARM architecture systems (aarch64), specifically tested on Arch Linux ARM.
+These fixes work with the Armarchy fork (https://github.com/nilszeilon/armarchy) which is an ARM-focused version of Omarchy.

 ## Overview

-The original Omarchy installation script has several issues when running on ARM systems:
+Even the ARM-focused Armarchy installation script has several issues when running on ARM systems:

 1. **Package availability**: Many packages in the default list aren't available for ARM
 2. **Browser configuration**: Chromium isn't available, requiring Firefox as alternative